microsearch/microsearch.github.io/mobile/index.md

 bannertext2: Full Featured iOS Apps for Your Videos
 col1head: Bring your entire video library with you...
 col1img: ios-app.png
-col1text: "<p>Your searchable Video Library is a powerful tool when accessed from a web browser--fully indexed and searchable transcripts scrolling alongside your videos, with an easily navigable interface. \n\nAnd now, with Video Library Mobile you can take these powerful features with you anywhere you go on your mobile device.</p><p>With Video Library Mobile, you get a fully customized iOS app that features your branding and is available for download from the App Store.
+col1text: <p>Your searchable Video Library is a powerful tool when accessed from a web browser--fully indexed and searchable transcripts scrolling alongside your videos, with an easily navigable interface.
+And now, with Video Library Mobile you can take these powerful features with you anywhere you go on your mobile device.</p><p>With Video Library Mobile, you get a fully customized iOS app that features your branding and is available for download from the App Store.
 Your videos, fully searchable,